ceo16/lumaca-setup/system/templates/inputmapping/README.txt

 - retroarch_kb_hotkeys.yml
 - teknoparrot.yml

-Original files are overwritten with each RetroBat update, files located here will not be updated.
+Original files are overwritten with each Lumaca update, files located here will not be updated.